The Berlin School of Economics PhD Program offers four different PhD tracks:

 For detailed information contact: Christian Reiter

-The accounting track of the BSE PhD Program prepares students for future positions in academic accounting departments that focus on quantitative research.
+The accounting track of the Berlin School of Economics PhD Program prepares students for future positions in academic accounting departments that focus on quantitative research.
 To this end, we offer a rich curriculum that equips students with the necessary skills to conduct rigorous and competitive research.
 The curriculum comprises Core Courses and Elective Courses.
 The Core Courses provide fundamental training in microeconomics, econometrics and machine learning.
 The Elective Courses focus on analytical, empirical and experimental methods in the context of state-of-the-art accounting research.
-The courses are complemented by regular research seminars that allow internal and external guest speakers to present current projects to the BSE faculty and students.
+The courses are complemented by regular research seminars that allow internal and external guest speakers to present current projects to the Berlin School of Economics Faculty and Students.

-The BSE faculty includes leading experts in financial and managerial accounting research such as Jochen Bigus (FU Berlin), Joachim Gassen (HU Berlin), Maik Lachmann (TU Berlin) and Per Olsson (ESMT Berlin).
+The Berlin School of Economics Faculty includes leading experts in financial and managerial accounting research such as Oliver Binz (ESMT), Joachim Gassen (HU Berlin), Maik Lachmann (TU Berlin) and Per Olsson (ESMT Berlin).

 For detailed information contact: Ulf Brüggemann